Radio Studio Automation System

 The audio control center front panel facilities include VU metering, monitor gain control, and meter/monitor selector switch for visually and aurally checking program output, audition, and external audio source such as an off-air monitor.
 In stereophonic ACC-2 units, a fifth switch position provides an accurate check of channel phasing.

 Unfortunately, an actual ACC-2 unit could not be found on eBay or elsewhere.
-Therefore, in this implementation the functions of the ACC-2 are accomplished with WA-6107 amplifier cards and related hardware housed in a small card frame.
+Therefore, in this implementation the functions of the ACC-2 are accomplished with WA-6107 amplifier cards and related hardware housed in a PCB card frame.
 A control panel linked to the card frame permits operator interaction with the system.
 The WA-6107, described in the blog posting “Gates Executive Audio Console Restoration, Part 3: Further Enhancements,” is based on a design used in the Gates Executive audio console, which was produced within the same general time frame as the SSC.
 The controller is designated the WA-ACC2.

 Gates Carousel Cart Machine